-The coastal points in the model output are spaced roughly every 80 km and also wherever a tide gauge is situated, according to the GESLA data set (Woodworth et al., 2017).
+The coastal points in the model output are spaced roughly every 80 km, and also wherever a tide gauge is situated, according to the GESLA data set (Woodworth et al., 2017).

 Due to automatic procedures to select output sites, a few may be incorrectly sited at model dry sites - these are clearly seen in plots as lacking sufficient high-frequency variability.
 The along-coast plots are ordered approximately from west to east around the world coastline, starting and ending at Alaska.
-The order is indicated in Fig. A1.
+The order is indicated in figure A1.

-The algorithm for coastal order is as follows.
+The algorithm for coastal order is as follows:

-1. Define a single global coastline polygon.
+1) Define a single global coastline polygon.

-This is done using the GSHHG (Global Self-consistent, Hierarchical, High-resolution Geography) data set (Wessel and Smith, 1996) version gshhg2.3.6 (available at: https://www.ngdc.noaa.gov/, last access: 19 August 2016).
+This is done using the GSHHG (Global Self-consistent, Hierarchical, High-resolution Geography) data set (Wessel and Smith, 1996), version gshhg2.3.6 (August 19, 2016, downloaded from www.ngdc.noaa.gov).
 We use the coarse resolution, with only Level 1 (coastline) and Level 6 (Antarctic Ice Shelf), although consistent results for this technique can be obtained including enclosed lakes.
-To merge the separate land masses and islands into a weakly simple polygon topologically equivalent to a disc, we start with a single land mass and add others in turn using pairs of identical edges as "bridges".
-We start with the main land mass of Eurasia L_1 and find the closest vertex l to a vertex p from any of the remaining polygons $[P_2, \ldots P_N]$.
+To merge the separate landmasses and islands into a weakly simple polygon, topologically equivalent to a disc, we start with a single landmass and add others in turn using pairs of identical edges as "bridges".
+We start with the main landmass of Eurasia L_1 , and find the closest vertex l to a vertex p from any of the remaining polygons $[P_2, ...
+P_N]$.
 Suppose p belongs to polygon P_j .
-Then we add P_j to L_1 using two new edges \vec{lp} and \vec{pl} to give a new merged polygon L_2 .
-The vertices of L_2 are then $[L_1(1:l), P_i(p:end, 1:p-1), L_1(l:end)]$.
-Now repeat, searching for the nearest point in L_2 to any vertex in the remaining polygons $[P_2, \ldots, P{j-1}, P{j+1}, \ldots, P_N]$.
+Then we add P_j to L_1 using two new edges lp and lp, to give a new merged polygon L_2 .
+The vertices of L_2 are then $[L_1(1:l), P_j(p:end, 1:p-1), L_1(l:end)]$.
+Now repeat, searching for the nearest point in L_2 to any vertex in the remaining polygons $[P_2,...,P{j-1},P{j+1},...P_N]$.
 It is necessary for all initial polygons to be defined in the same sense (anticlockwise).
 If inland seas (Level 2) are included, they should be defined clockwise.
-The GSHHG data are consistent with this definition.
-The distance for nearest points is defined as arc length on a sphere.
+The GSHHG data is consistent with this definition.
+Distance for nearest points are defined as arc-length on a sphere.

 This technique has the benefit of tending to group island chains together in a consistent order.
 It cannot produce crossing edges.
-Because polygons are added in distance order, islands near continents are added to their neighbouring coast, and remote mid-ocean islands tend to be clustered and attached to the nearest continent.
-The coasts of the Pacific, Atlantic and Indian, and Arctic Ocean are all treated clockwise.
-Antarctica is attached across the Drake Passage and ordered westward.
+Because polygons are added in distance order, islands near continents are added to their neighbouring coast, and remote mid-ocean islands tend to be clustered, and attached to the nearest continent.
+The coasts of the Pacific, Atlantic and Indian and Arctic Oceans are all treated clockwise.
+Antarctica is attached across Drake Passage and ordered Westward.
 Nearby locations across narrow islands (particularly Sumatra), isthmuses (Panama), and straits (Gibraltar) may be widely separated in the order.
 But neighbouring points in the order can be expected to have fairly smoothly varying oceanography, with the "bridges" often, although not necessarily, approximating shoals.

-As a final step we adjust the starting point of L_2 to be in Alaska for convenience of mapping.
+As a final step we adjust the starting point of L_2 to be in 75 Alaska, for convenience of mapping.

-2. Rank the coastal points according to the nearest point on the global polygon.
+2) Rank the coastal points according to the nearest point on the global polygon.

 Having defined this coastal order, we can apply it to any coastal data set, for example tide gauges.
-We number the vertices [1, ..., K].
-For each of the gauge locations T we find the nearest vertex k and then rank the gauges according to T_k .
+We number the vertices [1,...,K].
+For each of the gauge locations T we find the nearest vertex k, and then rank the gauges according to T_k .
 In the event of gauges being much closer than the resolution of the vertices, a quick method for refinement is to linearly interpolate with extra vertices along polygon edges.
-Some problems may also occur with islands not in the coarse-resolution data, which will tend to jump to the nearest coast.
+Some problems may also occur with islands not in the coarse resolution data, which will tend to jump to the nearest coast.